Oh I am but a simple leaf

 Copyright © Mustapha Mohammed | Year Posted 2013

-Jobless and still my body lies in a frigged lake of sweaty waves
+Jobless and still my body resides in a frigid lake of sweat

-Brave to inhale and exhale the hotness of this limbo loom.
+Brave to inhale and exhale the heat of this limbo loom.

-Summer time means nothing to the gravity on my knees.
+Summer time means nothing to the gravity around

 One to many dry spells-